DalbergDataInsights/react-components/docs/README.md

 # Developer TODO and Roadmap

-- [ ] come up with a better props drill ideas
+- [ ] come up with better props drill ideas
 - [ ] decide on the GridLayout directly into the container / new component
 - [ ] decide on the container defaults locations
 - [ ] Wrapper component still rerenders => research React docs for causes